-Below the Detection Limit (BDL) - substance not detected in the sample.
+Below the Detection Limit (BDL) - Substance not detected in the sample.

-Maximum Contaminant Level - The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL) - The "Maximum Allowed" is the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 To understand the possible health effects described for many regulated substances, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.

-Maximum Contaminant Level Goal - The "Goal" (MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG) - The "Goal" is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-Maximum Residual Disinfectant Level - The "Maximum Allowed" (MRDL) is the highest level of disinfectant allowed in drinking water.
+Maximum Residual Disinfectant Level (MRDL) - The highest level of disinfectant allowed in drinking water.

-Maximum Residual Disinfectant Level Goal - The "Goal" (MRDLG) is the level of drinking water disinfectant below which there is no known or expected risk to health
+Maximum Residual Disinfectant Level Goal (MRDLG) - The level of drinking water disinfectant allowed in drinking water.

-Not Applicable (N/A) - no MCLG or MCL has been established for these unregulated substances.
+Not Applicable (N/A) - No MCLG or MCL has been established for these unregulated substances.

-Parts Per Billion (PPB) - one part per billion corresponds to one minute in 2,000 years or a single penny in \$10.000,000.

-Parts Per Million (PPM) - one part per million corresponds to one minute in two years or a single penny in \$10,000.
+Parts Per Billion (PPB) - One part per billion corresponds to one minute in 2,000 years or a single penny in \$10,000,000.
+Parts Per Million (PPM) - One part per million corresponds to one minute in two years or a single penny in \$10,000.